mfkiwl/raisin64-docs/_build/html/_sources/cpu.rst.txt

 Memory Unit
 ^^^^^^^^^^^

 The :ref:`memory unit/ALU <cpu/modules/ex_memory:ex_memory.v>` is the processor core's only window into the data space.
-Having a separate memory interface, the memory unit handles all load and store operations, calculating the effective address after adding the offsets, presenting the addresses on the bus, waiting for a response, and masking and sign-extending as required by the instruction before returning the result to the commit unit.
+Having a separate memory interface, the memory unit handles all load and store operations, calculating the effective address after adding the offsets, presenting the addresses on the bus, waiting for a response, and masking/sign-extending as required by the instruction, before it returns the result to the commit unit.

-Currently designed with a minimum execution time of 3 cycles, the memory unit could be further optimized to reduce latency given some more analysis.
-The offset calculation and masking/sign extension were intentionally put in their own stages preemptively for performance reasons.
+Currently designed with a minimum execution time of 3 cycles, the memory unit could be further optimized to reduce latency given more analysis.
+The offset calculation and masking/sign-extension were intentionally put in their own stages preemptively for performance reasons.

 Commit Unit
 +++++++++++

-Given that results can arrive from many (possibly all) execution units simultaneously, the :ref:`commit unit/ALU <cpu/modules/commit:commit.v>` serves as a buffer between those results and the register file.
+As results can arrive from many (possibly all) execution units simultaneously, the :ref:`commit unit/ALU <cpu/modules/commit:commit.v>` serves as a buffer between those results and the register file.
 This prevents the need for a multi-ported write into the register file.
 The exact order of the writes is non-deterministic based on the present state of the commit unit's writeback engine.
 This does not present data consistency problems given that the scheduler has already taken care of resolving dependencies between the registers.

-While it can only write back one register per cycle, it will continue to do so every cycle until empty, allowing it to drain faster that it will fill.
+While the commit unit can only write back one register per cycle, it will continue to do so every cycle until empty, allowing it to drain faster than it will fill.
 More analysis could be done on whether this is provably the case, but the commit unit will need to be rewritten to support precise interrupts and exceptions, allowing for an orderly (or at least traceable) change of processor state.

 Debug Controller
 ----------------

 The `JTAGlet <https://github.com/ChrisPVille/jtaglet>`_ is a JTAG TAP written from scratch to allow for easy interfacing between a parallel interface (such as a processor bus) and hardware debug probes.
 Sitting between Raisin64 and the JTAGlet JTAG TAP is :ref:`debug_control.v <cpu/modules/debug_control:debug_control.v>`.
 This debug controller exposes JTAG registers from the TAP to the rest of the processor, allowing the debug controller to take over main memory for programming and inspection as well as halt and reset the CPU.

-This capability has several big advantages.
-First, it allows for reprogramming the Raisin64 while it's running on an FPGA without waiting for re-synthesis just to change the software preloaded into RAM.
-Second, it prevents the synthesizer from optimizing out parts of the processor design because they aren't reachable with whatever program was preloaded into the instruction RAM, which I have had happen before.
+This capability has several advantages.
+First, it allows for reprogramming the Raisin64 while it's running on an FPGA without waiting for re-synthesis due to a software change.
+Second, it prevents the synthesizer from optimizing out parts of the processor design that are not reachable with the program preloaded in the instruction RAM.

 Proposed Extensions
 -------------------